(b. 1939, Hódmezővásárhely).

 As a pianist, he has played music by Helmut Lachenmann and other composers.

 He taught at the Musikhochschule Lübeck from 1972–76 and the Hochschule für Musik, Theater und Medien Hannover from 1976–78.
-He has been a professor at the Hochschule für Musik Freiburg in Freiburg im Breisgau since 1978.
-In addition, he has given guest lectures throughout Europe and in Japan, South Korea and the USA and is a regular lecturer at both the Ferienkurse in Darmstadt and the summer academy for organists in Haarlem.
+He then taught as a professor at the Hochschule für Musik Freiburg in Freiburg im Breisgau from 1978–2004.
+In addition, he has given lectures throughout Europe and in Japan, South Korea and the USA and is a regular lecturer at both the Ferienkurse in Darmstadt and the summer academy for organists in Haarlem.

 His primary publishers are the Bärenreiter-Verlag and Moeck Musikinstrumente + Verlag.